yoanastamenova/Tattoo_Studio/README.md

           body:
           ``` js
                {
-                  "id": "the ID of the user goes here"
+                  "id": "the ID of the user you want to delete goes here"
                }
           ```